Dog First Aid Guide: Choking, CPR, Poisoning & Emergency Care

 • Emergency blanket

-Tools and Medications:
+Tools and Medications

 • Scissors with rounded tips

-• Tweezers for splinter removal
+• Tweezers for splinter or debris removal

 • Flashlight with extra batteries